plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 These changes affect *string* colors only.
-Numeric color arrays used for color mapping (e.g. `marker.color: [1, 2, 3, 4]` with a `colorscale`) are unchanged and remain valid — those values are mapped through the colorscale, not parsed as literal colors.
+Numeric color arrays used for color mapping (e.g. `marker.color: [1, 2, 3, 4]` with a `colorscale`) are unchanged and remain valid.
+Those values are mapped through the colorscale, not parsed as literal colors.

 ### Color computation output changes